chaoxu/chaoxu.github.io/posts/2012-03-06-lcm-of-more-than-two-numbers-as-a-formula-of-gcds.md

 \max(a,b,c) = a+b+c+\min(a,b,c)-(\min(a,b)+\min(b,c)+\min(a,c))
 \], then the formula for $\lcm$ of 3 numbers holds.

 This look familiar to the inclusion-exclusion principle, and certainly we can use it to prove it and generalize!
-Let $\mu$ be the Lebesgue measure, then for a finite sequence of non-negative reals $\{a_i\}$,
+Let $\mu$ be the Lebesgue measure, then for a finite sequence of non-negative reals $\set{a_i}$,
 \[\max(a_1,\ldots,a_n) = \mu(\bigcup_{i=1}^n [0,a_i]).\]
 It's just some standard arguments to show $\max$ does have the inclusion-exclusion structure.
 It generalize to allow negative reals by simply add a large enough constant to make them positive, and subtract the constant from the result.
 Formulas for $\min,\gcd,\lcm$ follows similarly.